-The Metrics (Active Channel Width and Height, Flood Prone Width and Height, Terrace Height, and Width (when applicable), and Valley Width Index) will be measured at intervals appropriate for the survey.
+The Metrics (Active Channel Width and Height, Flood Prone Width and Height, Terrace Height and Width (when applicable), and Valley Width Index) will be measured at intervals appropriate for the survey.
 See page 56 for general intervals.
-Conduct the measurements at the beginning of the habitat unit.
+Measurements will be conducted at the beginning of the habitat unit.
 Draw a cross-sectional diagram of the transect above or below your measurements (see example on data sheets) when using paper forms or the Metric Worksheet (pg.
 52-53).
-Contact your supervisor if you have questions regarding the frequency of these measurements and/or when to change the frequency as stream size changes or if you are surveying a very large stream.
+Contact your supervisor if you have questions regarding the frequency of these measurements and/or when to change the frequency as stream size changes, or if you are surveying a very large stream.
 To ensure an accurate measurement of habitat unit length and width, follow these guidelines:

 - Measure every habitat length and width using a rangefinder or measuring tape. - Limit the length of habitat units to ~150 meters (if the habitat unit is a pool, keep it as one unit regardless of the length). - At the top of each habitat unit, record the UTM of that unit.
-Additional UTM recordings for other features (survey start, tributaries, culvert crossing, etc.) should also be recorded unit estimations can be made and incorporated into the correction factor.
-The verified length and width columns are to be filled in when a habitat unit's measurements are being verified against the estimated value.
-This will determine a calibration or correction factor to be applied to the estimated lengths and widths during analysis.
-This should be conducted every 10th unit.
-The recorded value is not to be disclosed to the estimator for them to make adjustments to their estimation.
+Additional UTM recordings for other features (survey start, tributaries, culvert crossing, etc.) should also be recorded